 Handsome Ballerina was one of the lucky few.

-Three years on, Ballerina spends his days caring for his ladies Preena and Tiny Tina, and wandering the sanctuary in search of the next person he can treat to his serenading dance and be bestowed with a pat on his sweet head, purring all the while.
+Today, Ballerina spends his days caring for his ladies Preena and Tiny Tina, and wandering the sanctuary in search of the next person he can serenade and be bestowed with a pat on his sweet head, purring all the while.

 And, yes, turkeys can purr; this happy and contented sound serves to remind people that although he may look different from their beloved pets, Ballerina has all the hallmarks of experiencing the world in much the same way as they do.